sourcegraph/sourcegraph-public-snapshot/doc/cody/quickstart.md

 3. Translate code to different languages
 4. Answer general questions about your code
 5. Suggest bugfixes and changes to code snippets

-To see this in action, try asking Codying a question in the chat sidebar such as "Are there any bugs in this code snippet?"

-## Congratulations!

-**You're now up-and-running with your very own AI code asisstant!** 🎉